mweststrate/build-if-changed/README.md

 more patterns to watch
 ```

-`build-if-changed` will calculate the hashes of all files that match the patterns,
+`build-if-changed` will calculate the hashes of all files that match the [glob patterns](https://www.npmjs.com/package/glob#glob-primer),
-and execute the matching command(s) if the files did change since the previous run of `build-if-changed`.
+and execute the corresponding command(s) if the files did change since the previous run of `build-if-changed`.
 It is perfectly fine if the output of one command is watched by another command, `build-if-changed` will keep trying to run commands until no files change anymore.

+If one or more `out:` patterns are provided `build-if-changed` will also check the generate files to determine whether a command should run.
+This is useful if you for example delete or alter the produced files and want to make sure that `build-if-changed` also runs in these cases.

 Glob patterns and patterns are always interpreted relatively to the location of the `buildconfig` file.